Skip to Content

 A few common shapes the storefront takes in production:

-- Restaurant menu — multipage (Starters / Mains / Drinks) + photo gallery + Cart Review block + delivery address field on checkout.
+• Restaurant menu — multipage (Starters / Mains / Drinks) + photo gallery + cart-mode order CTAs (the cart page appears automatically) + delivery address field on checkout.

 Start with one page, grow into a multipage catalog when you’re ready.